EricClasher/Insider-News-/README.md

 JUST IN: 🇮🇷 Iran’s crypto stockpile is reportedly worth $7,700,000,000 - Fox News.

 JUST IN: 🇮🇷 Iran rebuilding military industrial base faster than expected, already producing drones, according to us intel - CNN.

+JUST IN: $HYPE forecasted to go as high as $62 this month, per Kalshi traders.